upbound/docs/content/quickstart/multicloud-deploy.md

 {{< /hint >}}

 ## Authenticate with Providers
-Your next step is to configure provider-upbound and connect your managed control plane to each of the cloud service providers you wish to use in your CaaS offering.
-You will need to head to the command line to configure provider-upbound, but you can authenticate with cloud service providers from within the Upbound Console UI.
+Next, configure provider-upbound and connect your managed control plane to each cloud service provider you wish to use in your CaaS offering.
+You must configure provider-upbound via the CLI, but you can authenticate with cloud service providers from within the Upbound Console UI.

 {{< hint "tip" >}}
 You should wait until your Configuration has finished installing into your control plane before creating any ProviderConfigs.
 {{< /hint >}}

 ### Configure provider-upbound

 Provider Upbound needs a valid Upbound token to authenticate.
-There are multiple ways to acquire one but the simplest option is to log in with [Up CLI]({{<ref "reference/cli">}}) to get a session token.
+You can fetch one in multiple ways, but the simplest option is to log in with [Up CLI]({{<ref "reference/cli">}}) to get a session token.

-Log in with the `up login` command to save a token to ~/.up/config.json
+Log in with the `up login` command to save a token to `~/.up/config.json`

 Then, create a Secret object that contains the token.